Braves vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Betts enters this game looking to extend his six-game hit streak.
-In his last 10 games he is batting .263 with three doubles, a triple, three home runs, eight walks and eight RBI.
+- Betts heads into this game looking to extend his seven-game hit streak.
+In his last 10 games he is batting .263 with four doubles, a triple, two home runs, nine walks and seven RBI.

 Betts Recent Games